National Processing Review

 My one noteworthy issue with National Processing is its early termination policy.
 While I consider the policy fair and have not seen complaints about it, I always prefer to see services with no early termination fee whatsoever.
 With National Processing, you will not pay an early termination fee if you close your business or sell it.
 You will also have the fee waived if you get a better quote elsewhere than National Processing can give you.
 The idea here is that it requires you to give National Processing the opportunity to match any quote you receive elsewhere, which seems fair to me.
 Note that if you do not need free equipment, you may be able to get a month-to-month account with no early termination fee.
 Again, I prefer to see no ETF at all, but I also understand that this policy allows National Processing to provide the lowest standard rates possible and provide setup benefits to companies that need them.

 Overall, National Processing offers high-quality service with extremely competitive rates and fees.
-I confidently recommend the company for all businesses, and especially for Canadian businesses and any small business looking to get the absolute lowest rates.
+I confidently recommend the company for any small business looking to get the absolute lowest rates.
 The standard account doesn’t come with a lot of bells and whistles, but it does its job and does it well.
 I recommend that you give National Processing a try.

 Table of Contents